Conditional Quantile Processes based on Series or Many Regressors: Linear Functionals of the Conditional Quantile Function

+The following theorem shows that the conditional distribution of the t-statistic bootstrap process $t^*(\cdot,\cdot)$ given the data, which can be simulated, approximates the distribution of the pivotal (in the case of pivotal and gradient bootstrap methods) and Gaussian (in the case of Gaussian and weighted bootstrap methods) processes, and via Theorems \ref{thm: couplings for t process} and \ref{thm: gaussian coupling for t process} also of the original t-statistic process $t(\cdot,\cdot)$.

-\begin{theorem}[Strong Approximation of Inferential Processes by Couplings] Suppose that the conditions of Theorems \ref{Thm:MainULA} and \ref{Thm:MainULAfeasible}, and Condition U hold.
-For the case of using the gradient bootstrap method, suppose that the conditions of Theorem \ref{Thm:MainULAstar} hold.
-For the case of using the Gaussian approximation, suppose that the conditions of Theorem \ref{theorem: strong} hold.
-For the case of using the weighted bootstrap method, suppose that the conditions of Theorem \ref{Thm:MainBootstrap} hold.
-Then,
+\begin{theorem}[Validity of Resampling Methods for t-statistic Process] Suppose that Conditions S and U hold.
+In addition, suppose that $h = o(n^{-\varepsilon})$ and $m\zeta_m^2 = o(n^{1 - \varepsilon} h)$ for some constant $\varepsilon > 0$.
+Moreover, suppose that (i) the conditions of Theorem \ref{Thm:MainULAfeasible} hold in the case of the pivotal method, (ii) the conditions of Theorem \ref{Thm:MainULAstar} hold in the case of gradient bootstrap method, (iii) the conditions of Theorem \ref{thm: gaussian method} hold in the case of Gaussian method, and (iv) the conditions of Theorems \ref{Thm:MainBootstrap} hold in the case of weighted bootstrap method.
+Then for the pivotal and gradient bootstrap methods,